Charge-dependent azimuthal correlations from AuAu to UU collisions

-Finally we assume that the two functions $f$ and $g$ introduced in Eqs.(\ref{dgamma})(\ref{ddelta}) are dominantly determined by multiplicity ${dN_{ch}}/{d\w}$, i.e. $f=f[{dN_{ch}}/{d\w}]$ and $h=h[{dN_{ch}}/{d\w}]$ for a given collisional beam energy (noting that the AuAu $200\, \rm GeV$ and UU $193\, \rm GeV$ could be considered approximately the same for all practical purposes).
-This assumption is plausible as we have explicitly separated the other important factors $v_2$ and $\lan(e\bB)^2\cos[2(\psi_{\bf B}-\psi_2)]\ran$ in such correlations.
-One can then extract these two functions from the $F_{\a\b}$ and $H_{\a\b}$ (in Fig.\ref{FH}) and the information about the ``projected field strength'' (from ~\cite{Bloczynski:2012en}): the results of $f$ and $h$ are shown in \fig{fh}.
-Theoretically both functions may be expected to have a crude linear dependence on inverse multiplicity, and we have attempted to test this by fitting analysis, with these fitting curves also shown in \fig{fh}.
-It is found that $f(x)\propto 1/x$ at high multiplicity region and $\propto 1/x^{0.6}$ at low multiplicity region; while $h(x)\propto 1/x$ at low multiplicity region and $h$ is roughly a constant when multiplicity is large i.e. the $h$ appears to be saturated at very high multiplicity.
+Finally let us try to extract the two functions $f$ and $g$ introduced in Eqs.(\ref{dgamma})(\ref{ddelta}), with the assumption that they are dominantly determined by multiplicity ${dN_{ch}}/{d\w}$, i.e. $f=f[{dN_{ch}}/{d\w}]$ and $h=h[{dN_{ch}}/{d\w}]$ for a given collisional beam energy (noting that the AuAu $200\, \rm GeV$ and UU $193\, \rm GeV$ could be considered approximately the same for all practical purposes).
+This assumption is plausible as we have explicitly separated out the other important factors $v_2$ and $\lan(e\bB)^2\cos[2(\psi_{\bf B}-\psi_2)]\ran$ in such correlations.
+One can then extract these two functions from the $F_{\a\b}$ and $H_{\a\b}$ (in Fig.\ref{FH}), given the information about the ``projected field strength'' (from ~\cite{Bloczynski:2012en}): the final results for $f$ and $h$ are shown in \fig{fh}.
+We see that similar with that for $F_{OS/SS}$ and $H_{OS/SS}$, $f$ is almost independent of $\k$ while $h$ is sensitive to $\k$.
+Theoretically both functions may be expected to have a crude linear dependence on inverse multiplicity, and we have attempted to test this by a fitting analysis, with the obtained fitting curves also shown in \fig{fh}.
+It is found that: (1) $f(x)\propto 1/x$ at high multiplicity region and $\propto 1/x^{0.6}$ at low multiplicity region; (2) $h(x)\propto 1/x$ at low multiplicity region (but with different proportional factor according to the different values of $\k$) and $h$ seems roughly a constant when multiplicity is large.